 - In a large skillet, sauté onion and garlic in a little bit of olive over low-medium heat until the onion becomes translucent.

 - Sprinkle dry seasonings (garam masala, cumin, coriander, turmeric and cayenne) over the onion and garlic as they cook, mixing with a wooden spoon to integrate the flavors.

-- Add chicken or vegetable broth and coconut milk to the skillet with seasoned onion/garlic
+- Add broth and coconut milk to the skillet with seasoned onion/garlic

 - Add carrots, sweet potato and banana to the skillet (the liquid should mostly cover the vegetables/fruit) if it doesn't simply add a little coconut milk (or fluid of choice)